-"Wayne taught me a skill that has been invaluable over the course of my career," Schultz said.
+"Wayne taught me a skill that has been invaluable throughout my career," Schultz said.
 "He taught me the importance of casting accuracy with casting and spinning tackle.
 More importantly, he showed me the benefits of being able to cast accurately, right- or left-handed."

-Naramore schooled Schultz on the finer points of ambidextrous casting by proving to him that having to switch hands after each cast was inefficient.
+Naramore schooled Schultz on the finer points of ambidextrous casting by proving that switching hands after each cast was inefficient.
 "He proved to me that every time you switch hands with the rod after a right-handed cast, valuable time and bait contact is lost in the exchange," Schultz said.
-"I forced myself to learn how to cast left-handed early in my career, and it was one of the best things I did.
-Being ambidextrous allows you to cast in reverse angles, and that more than doubles your casting opportunities."
+"I forced myself to learn how to cast left-handed early in my career, which was one of the best things I did.
+Being ambidextrous allows you to cast in reverse angles, which doubles your casting opportunities."

-"Lou was structure fishing before there was sucha s thing as structure fishing."
-Nixon said.
+"Lou was structure fishing before there was such a thing as structure fishing," Nixon said.